wp-plugins/yith-woocommerce-stripe/readme.txt

 == Description ==

-Stripe is a WooCommerce extension, that allows you add a new payment gateway into your e-commerce website and gives your users the possibility to pay directly by credit card through Stripe.com checkout.
+Stripe is a WooCommerce extension, that allows you to add a new payment gateway into your e-commerce website and gives your users the possibility to pay directly by credit card through Stripe.com checkout.

 Stripe is available in the United States, Canada, the UK, Australia, Belgium, France, Germany, Ireland, The Netherlands